DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book_with_cites.md

 *She highlighted different sites across Europe, her voice growing more intense as the pattern became clear.*

-*“These aren’t separate events—they’re interconnected manifestations of the same social revolution.
-The monuments aren’t just tombs—they’re victory markers.
-Built by the lineages that survived the war.”*
+*“What we’re looking at here isn’t a series of separate events—they’re interconnected manifestations of the same social revolution.
+The monuments aren’t just tombs—they’re victory markers, built by the lineages that survived the war.”*

 *Dr. Chen studied the timeline.
 “You’re saying the megaliths are monuments to the winners of the hybridization crisis?”*